Please be aware of fire safety arrangements when you're on UWE Bristol premises.

 Sound the fire alarm using the nearest red manual call point.

-Please make sure you familiarise yourself with the escape routes from areas that you normally use and your local faculty evacuation procedures.
+Please make sure you familiarise yourself with the building escape routes from areas that you normally use and your local faculty evacuation procedures.
 Please evacuate immediately if the fire alarm activates, closing doors behind you.
 All doors marked as ‘Fire door keep shut’ or ‘fire door keep locked’ must be kept closed – they must not be propped or wedged open.

 Don't use the lifts if the fire alarm is sounding.